yourGrand/inst_hashtag_scraper/README.md

 `pip install -r requirements.txt`

+3. Consider installing Selenium Wire's root certificate or your own root certificate to get rid of the "Not Secure" message and/or unlocked padlock in the address bar.
+You can read more about certificates and how to install them in the [Selenium Wire documentation](https://github.com/wkeeling/selenium-wire#certificates).

 ## Usage

 1. Run the `main.py` script:

 2. The script will prompt you to handle cookies and log in to Instagram using your username and password.

-3. Enter the main hashtag and the secondary hashtag to search for in the post captions.
+3. Enter the main and secondary hashtags to search for in the post captions.

 4. Specify the number of business accounts you want to scrape.

 5. The script will start scraping the posts and display a progress bar with the total number of accounts to scrape.

-6. After the scraping process is complete, the data will be saved in CSV and JSON formats with filenames based on the hashtags.
+6. After the scraping process, the data will be saved in CSV and JSON formats with filenames based on the hashtags.

 7. The script will also display the total duration of the scraping process and the number of posts scrolled.